We are running out of space to care for new elephant rescues

 Why expand at this location now?

-- A hub for education – The Elephant Hospital Campus and nearby Elephant Conservation and Care Centre are ideally situated to maximise education, public awareness, volunteerism, and veterinary and caregiver training programs.
+- A hub for education – The Elephant Hospital Campus, the nearby Elephant Conservation and Care Centre and our Agra Bear Rescue Facility are ideally situated to maximise education, public awareness, volunteerism, and veterinary and caregiver training programs.

 - A foundation for success – Existing facilities, communications and fresh water infrastructure, and access to open forest lands and the Yamuna River, make the site ideal for elephant conservation.
 The center is accessible by a major highway, and employees can find housing closeby.